ClearBlade/native-libraries/crypto.md

 ## crypto.create_jwt(claims, algorithm, privateKey)

 Assembles and signs a JWT with the given claims.
-Claims is an object, algorithm and privateKey are both strings.
+Claims is an object.
+Algorithm and privateKey are strings.
-The only algorithms supported are "RS256", "ES256", and "HS256".
+The only algorithms supported are RS256, ES256, and HS256.
 Returns a string.

 **Example**